 Founded in 2012 by 50 members / Current population: 340

-It was only recently, in 2011, that the Twa (Pygmies) of Rwanda left their isolated forest life to enter into modern Rwandan society as farmers and entrepreneurs.
+In 2011, the Twa (Pygmies) of Rwanda left their isolated forest life to enter into modern Rwandan society as farmers and entrepreneurs.
 A centuries-old life of hunting and digging clay to make pottery has been replaced by a new identity and a new way of life.
-The Abakundana Cooperative began in 2012 with 50 members, many of them widows and orphans – it has now grown to 340 people.
+The Abakundana Cooperative began in 2012 with 50 members, many of them widows and orphans – it has now grown to a population of 340.

 The World Dance visit to the Twa (Pygmy) community in the southwest corner of Rwanda in June 2013 was the first contact the Twa had ever had with “Muzungus” (white people).
 Our encounter was rapturous — dancing together, embracing, reaching into each other’s hearts and lives.